The pharmacy chain announced that CVS Caremark customers will have access to medication costs and lower-cost alternatives.

 CVS Health announced that members of its PBM, CVS Caremark, will begin receiving real-time visibility to member-specific medication costs at the point of prescribing and at the pharmacy.
 Members will also be pointed to available lower-cost therapeutic alternatives at those points.

-, pharmacists in CVS pharmacies will have the information integrated into their existing workflow, which they say will make it easy to engage Caremark members about lower-cost alternatives, based on a member’s specific formulary coverage.
+According to CVS, pharmacists in CVS pharmacies will have the information integrated into their existing workflow, which they say will make it easy to engage Caremark members about lower-cost alternatives, based on a member’s specific formulary coverage.
 Beginning in early 2018, CVS pharmacists will also be able to view out-of-pocket costs for Caremark members, which will allow the pharmacist to help the member select the lowest-cost medication.

 CVS pharmacists will also be able to request a prescription change from the prescriber with what CVS calls a “simple one-step process.”